All iLive content is medically reviewed or fact checked to ensure as much factual accuracy as possible.

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Teniarinhoz (lat.
-Taeniarhynchosis) - helminthiasis from the group of cestodoses, caused by Taeniarhynchus saginatus (bovine chain) or Taeniarhynchus confusum and characterized by the development of dyspeptic manifestations.
+Taeniarhynchosis (Latin: taeniarhynchosis) is a helminthiasis from the group of cestodiasis caused by Taeniarhynchus saginatus (beef tapeworm) or Taeniarhynchus confusum and characterized by the development of dyspeptic symptoms.
 A person becomes infected by eating beef containing the larvae of the pathogen and not having undergone sufficient heat treatment.

 Epidemiology

-The source of the contamination of the environment with the oncospheres of the bovine tapeworm is man - the only definitive host.
-Persons caring for animals (shepherds, milkmaids, etc.) pose the greatest danger.
+The source of contamination of the environment by bovine tapeworm oncospheres is man, the only definitive host.
+The greatest danger is posed by people caring for animals (shepherds, milkmaids, etc.)

-Infection of animals most often occurs on pastures.
-Helminth eggs with feed enter the intestine of the intermediate host.
-16 weeks after the animal is infected, its meat becomes infectious for humans.
-Cysticerci in the muscles of animals remain viable for 1-3 years.
+Animals are most often infected in pastures.
+Helminth eggs enter the intestines of the intermediate host with food.
+16 weeks after the animal is infected, its meat becomes infectious to humans.
+Cysticerci in animal muscles remain viable for 1-3 years.

-The mechanism of human infection is oral - when eating raw or insufficiently cooked finnozy meat of animals, intermediate owners of the helminth.
-The most affected meat is young animals.
-Helminthiasis is common in areas where pasture and distant cattle keeping is adopted.
+The mechanism of human infection is oral - when eating raw or undercooked finnose meat of animals, intermediate hosts of the helminth.
+The meat of young animals is most affected.
+Helminthiasis is common in areas where pasture and distant-pasture keeping of cattle is common.

-Teniarinhoz is caused by Taeniarhynchus saginatus (unguided, bullish), which belongs to the type Plathelminthes, class Cestoda, family Taeniidae.
-Its body is flat, ribbon-like and consists of a head with four powerful suckers and many (1000 or more) segments (proglottids).
-Length of mature segment 20 mm, width 5 mm.
+Taeniasis is caused by Taeniarhynchus saginatus (the unarmed tapeworm, the beef tapeworm), which belongs to the phylum Plathelminthes, class Cestoda, family Taeniidae.
+Its body is flat, ribbon-shaped and consists of a head with four powerful suckers and many (1000 or more) segments (proglottids).
+The length of a mature segment is 20 mm, the width is 5 mm.
 The uterus has a median trunk and 18-30 lateral branches.
-Helminth reaches a length of 4-12 m.
+The helminth reaches a length of 4-12 m.
 Mature hermaphroditic proglottids contain more than 140,000 eggs.

-In humans, adult worms parasitize in the small intestine for a long time (up to 20 years).
-Mature segments, detaching from strobila.
-Enter the environment with faeces, passively or actively crawl out of the anus.
-In the intermediate host organism, the larvae develop in muscular and connective tissue, where they turn into oval-shaped larvotsist - cysticercus (Finns).
-The larvae trapped in the intestines of a person reach the stage of adult helminth after 2.5-3 months.
+In the human body, adult helminths parasitize in the small intestine for a long time (up to 20 years).
+Mature segments, breaking away from the strobila, enter the environment with feces, passively or actively crawl out of the anus.
+In the body of the intermediate host, the larvae develop in muscle and connective tissue, where they turn into oval-shaped larvae - cysticerci (Finns).
+Larvae that enter the human intestine reach the stage of an adult helminth after 2.5-3 months.

 Pathogenesis

-The bovine tapeworm in the human intestine, as a rule, is parasitic in the singular (the old name of the helminth is the tapeworm).
-The parasite, reaching a size of several meters, attaching suction cups to the mucous membrane of the small intestine, causes damage and irritates the intestinal receptors.
-Affecting the motor and secretory functions of the intestines.
-Separated proglottids that provoke pain syndrome, especially when passing through the ileocecal valve, can have an additional mechanical effect.
+The beef tapeworm in the human intestine, as a rule, parasitizes in the singular (the old name of the helminth is tapeworm).
+The parasite, reaching a size of several meters, attaches with suckers to the mucous membrane of the small intestine, causes damage, irritates the receptors of the intestine, affecting the motor and secretory functions of the intestine.
+Additional mechanical impact can be caused by separated proglottids, which provoke pain syndrome, especially when passing through the ileocecal valve.

-Cases of parasite penetration into the appendix, common bile duct and pancreatic duct have been described, leading to obstruction and inflammatory changes.
-Perhaps the development of teniarinhoznaya intestinal obstruction.
-Intensive parasite consumption of nutrients in the process of growth and development (young individual per day lengthens by 7-10 cm) creates a shortage of the most biologically valuable components in the patient's diet.
-The blocking effect of substances secreted by the helminth on the human intestinal enzyme system, as well as sensitization by products of bovine tapeworm metabolism, have a certain value in the pathogenesis of teniarinhosis.
+There are cases of parasites penetrating the appendix, common bile duct and pancreatic duct, which led to obstruction and inflammatory changes.
+It is possible to develop taeniasis intestinal obstruction.
+Intensive consumption of nutrients by the parasite during growth and development (a young individual grows 7-10 cm in a day) creates a deficit of the most biologically valuable components in the patient's diet.
+Of certain importance in the pathogenesis of taeniasis are the blocking effect of substances secreted by the helminth on the enzyme system of the human intestine, as well as sensitization by the metabolic products of the bovine tapeworm.

-There are no symptoms of teniarinhoses when invading a bull chain.
-Teniarinhoz is manifested only by the separation of segments from the anus with feces and / or outside the act of defecation as a result of their active creeping out of the anus.
-At the 2-3rd week, heartburn, nausea, a feeling of heaviness in the epigastrium appear, and at the 8th week the chair is broken.
-With prolonged invasion, patients note general weakness, abdominal pain, sometimes there is a decrease in body weight, diarrhea, increased appetite, asthenoneurotic manifestations occur: dizziness, headache, sleep disturbance.
-Fainting, epileptiform convulsions.
-In some cases, blood eosinophilia and anemia are recorded.
+There are no symptoms of taeniasis in case of invasion by bovine tapeworm.
+Taeniasis is manifested only by the release of segments from the anus with feces and/or outside the act of defecation as a result of their active crawling out of the anus.
+Heartburn, nausea, a feeling of heaviness in the epigastrium appear on the 2nd-3rd week, and stool is disturbed on the 8th week.
+With prolonged invasion, patients note general weakness, abdominal pain, sometimes weight loss, diarrhea, increased appetite, asthenoneurotic manifestations occur: dizziness, headache, sleep disturbance. fainting, epileptiform convulsions.
+In some cases, eosinophilia in the blood and anemia are recorded.

 Complications and consequences

-Teniarinhoz can have such complications: mechanical intestinal obstruction, appendicitis, cholangitis, pancreatitis - occur very rarely.
+Teniarinhoz may have the following complications: mechanical intestinal obstruction, appendicitis, cholangitis, pancreatitis - occur very rarely.

-In case of intestinal obstruction and acute inflammatory diseases of the abdominal organs, the surgeon’s consultation is indicated.
+In case of intestinal obstruction and acute inflammatory diseases of the abdominal organs, a consultation with a surgeon is indicated.

 Differential diagnosis

-Differential diagnosis of teniarinhosis is carried out with other intestinal cestodoses — teniasis and diphyllobothriasis, in which, unlike teniarinhosis, there is no independent active separation of the helminth segments from the anus.
+Differential diagnostics of taeniasis is carried out with other intestinal cestodiasis - taeniasis and diphyllobothriasis, in which, unlike taeniasis, there is no independent active departure of helminth segments from the anus.

 Who to contact?

-Treatment of teniarinhose consists of administering praziquantel once at a dose of 15 mg / kg.
-Niclosamide can also be used for deworming: 2 g is taken at night, carefully chewing and drinking water.
-15 minutes before taking, it is recommended to drink 1-2 g of sodium bicarbonate (baking soda).
-The drug causes death of scolex and immature segments.
-If the discharge of the joints is resumed, they are re-treated with the same anthelmintic drugs.
-If the discharge of the segments ceases within 2-3 months after antiparasitic treatment, this indicates an effective treatment.
-In such cases, conduct a control study of feces for the presence of helminth oncospheres.
+Treatment of taeniasis consists of a single administration of praziquantel at a dose of 15 mg/kg.
+Niclosamide can also be used for deworming: 2 g taken at night, thoroughly chewed and washed down with water.
+It is recommended to drink 1-2 g of sodium bicarbonate (baking soda) 15 minutes before taking it.
+The drug causes the death of the scolex and immature segments.
+If the release of segments resumes, a repeated course of treatment with the same anthelmintic drugs is carried out.
+If the release of segments stops within 2-3 months after antiparasitic treatment, this indicates effective treatment.
+In such cases, a control study of feces is carried out for the presence of helminth oncospheres.

 Clinical examination